kclark-jenkins/JsonIPSE/README.md

 }
 ```

 The above code always allows the resource to be served.
-For something more praticle you might do something like this
+For something more practical you might do something like this
 ```java
 package org.krisbox;